raylsnetwork/Enygma/enygma_payments/README.md

 # Enygma Payments

 ## System Architecture
 Our system is simple: **users** (e.g., a bank customers) are directly connected to **privacy nodes** (i.e., a high-performance single-node EVM blockchain).
 Each of the privacy nodes, is connected to a **private network hub**, which effectively acts as a bulletin board for all privacy nodes to leverage as a universal (encrypted) messaging layer and verification layer. **Issuer(s)** are owners of specific assets on the private network hub.
 Optionally, there is an **auditor** that oversees (some of) the transactions that take place in the network.
 The protocol flows involving each of these entities are further described [here](./protocol_flows.md).
-Alternatively, a more formal cryptographic definition is exposed [here](./protocol_description.md)
+Alternatively, a more formal protocol description is documentes [here](./protocol_description.md).

 ```mermaid